 The Lunar New Year meal will almost always include dayu darou—literally "big fish and big meat."
 The phrase is used to describe any lavish feast where animal proteins play a central role, as opposed to day-to-day eating, in which meat and seafood are used much more sparingly.

 A whole fish lends an impressive appearance to the dinner table, but fish is also symbolic of abundance.
-The Chinese phrase you yu, literally "to have fish," is a pair of homophones: yu, meaning "fish," sounds exactly the same as you, meaning "surplus."
+The Chinese phrase you yu, literally "to have fish," is a pair of homophones can mean "fish" or "surplus."
 As you eat the fish, you may therefore wish your friends niannian youyu—may you have abundance year after year!